savonet/book/streaming.md

  "metadata_block_picture", "coverart"]
 ```

-The last five of those carry cover art rather than text.
-The setting
+The last five of those carry cover art rather than text: their value is the
-`settings.encoder.metadata.cover` lists the metadata which encoders treat as
+picture itself.
+The setting `settings.encoder.metadata.cover` lists the
+metadata which encoders treat as cover art, and embed as a picture in the
+formats which support it, such as mp3 and flac, instead of writing them as
-cover art, and its default value is
+text.
+Its default value is

 ```
 ["pic", "apic", "metadata_block_picture", "cover"]